 You can also add stickers to your messages.
 Tap on the App Store icon beside the heart and camera icons next to the text bar and you will be presented with various stickers including handwritten messages and gifs.
 You can also find more stickers at the App Store.
 Tap on the four blobs on the bottom left and then the icon for Store.

-Find gifs to send through Messages
+Find gifs to send in Messages

 Tap on the app icon and swipe to the images and videos screen.
 You an search for gifs here in the search box marked Find images and videos.

 Watch YouTube videos in Messages